Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Application and performance analysis

 \section{Application and performance analysis}

 In this section, we illustrate how IBPF can be used and compare its performances with those of IF$2$ and IEnKF, using the spatiotemporal model covered in Section \ref{sec:measles_model}, over the dataset covered in Section \ref{sec:Spatiotemporal_illustration}.
-We gradually increase the parameter learning difficulties in $4$ cases, with consistent fairness in all experiments, through measurements of all three algorithms' specific likelihood metrics, in Section \ref{sec:Performance_analysis}.
-We implement IF$2$ and IEnKF through the \textit{spatPomp} package (\cite{asfaw2021spatpomp}).
+We gradually increase the parameter learning difficulties in $4$ cases, with consistent fairness in all experiments, in Section \ref{sec:Performance_analysis}.
+We implement IF$2$ and IEnKF through the \textit{spatPomp} package \citep{asfaw2023partially}.